Stannieman/HomeCloud/Host/Host OS setup.md

 ## Configuring the storage drives
 To make all storage drives go to sleep after a period of inactivity,\
-add a task for each drive that set the drive's power management properties at startup.\
+add a task for each drive that sets the drive's power management properties at startup.\
 Add this line to the */etc/crontab* file for each drive:\
 `@reboot root hdparm -S 120 -B 254 /dev/sda`\
 120 means we let the drive spin down when it's been idle for 10 minutes,\